quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The user will begin their checkers experience on the GetHomeRoute.
+They will click the button and go to GetSignInRoute which has a text box and submit button to enter their name.
+Once the user enters and submits a valid name, they will go to the postSignInRoute where they will now be logged into the system.
+Then, the user will click the myHome link to return to the GetHomeRoute where they will now see a list of all the players in the lobby except themselves, and other players will be able to see that user.
+If the user chooses to initiate a chess game with another currently logged in player, they will click the name of their desired opponent and proceed to the GetGameRoute.
+The selected opponent will go to the GetGameRoute when their browser detects that someone chose to play they in a game.
+Once both players are in the GetGameRoute, the will play a game of chess going through (INSERT ROUTES HERE) until someone wins where they will go to the (INSERT ENDGAME ROUTE HERE).
+After both players are finished, they will be returned to the GetHomeRoute where they can plck another user to play against.
+If the player is finished, they can click on the signOut link to sign out and go to the (INSERT SIGN OUT ROUTE HERE).

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class structure or object diagrams) with some
 > details such as critical attributes and methods._